developedbyviv/developedbyviv/README.md

 - 👀 I’m interested in Web and Development.
 - 🌱 I’m currently learning Cyber Security.
 - 💞️ I’m looking to collaborate on with my dreams.
-- 📫 Reach me at vividrajput@gmail.com or developedbybyviv
+- 📫 Reach me at vividrajput@gmail.com or developedbybyviv@gmail.com
 - 🌎 Visit my blogging website https://knowachiever.in/
 Thanks for giving me the valuable time of yours.